ajbush/design-manual/brand-guidelines/logo.md

 The small execution lockup is used when the logo needs to scale down to less than 0.75” or 54 pixels at 72 dpi.
-The small execution logo allows “Consumer
-Financial Protection Bureau” to remain legible.
+The small execution logo allows “Bureau of Consumer Financial Protection” to remain legible.

 </div>